-Shopping opportunities for tour groups in Delaware range from big malls to rural hamlets
+Sales tax-free shopping opportunities for tour groups in Delaware range from big malls to rural hamlets for exceptional treasures

 Groups planning an East Coast tour that includes Delaware have a big bonus waiting for them in America’s second smallest state—no sales tax on shopping purchases.
 From malls to Main Street, what you see on the price tag is what you pay at the register.

 Christiana Mall in Newark, conveniently located right off Interstate 95, offers more than 150 shops and restaurants.
-Its Apple store sells more iphones than any other store in the country.
-Other retailers at the enclosed mall, a member of America’s Premier Shopping Places, include familiar names like Macy’s, Nordstrom, Target, Disney Store, LEGO Store, Forever 21, Urban Outfitters, Pottery Barn, Barnes & Noble, Vera Bradley and H&M. Delaware’s largest mall has a 14-unit food court.
+Its Apple store sells more iPhones than any other store in the country.
+Other retailers at the enclosed mall, a member of America’s Premier Shopping Places, include familiar names like Macy’s, Nordstrom, Target, LEGO Store, Forever 21, Urban Outfitters, Pottery Barn, Barnes & Noble, Vera Bradley and H&M. Additionally, Delaware’s largest mall has a food court featuring fast casual, sit down restaurants and snack options.

 In the resort town of Rehoboth Beach, Tanger Outlets tempts shoppers with discounts at more than 50 name-brand stores.
-They include Polo Ralph Lauren, The Gap, Calvin Klein, Yankee Candle, Old Navy, VF Outlet and Under Armor.
+They include Polo Ralph Lauren, Gap Factory, Calvin Klein, Yankee Candle, Old Navy Outlet, and Under Armor.
 Motorcoach groups receive meet and greet service and complimentary coupon books.

 Another favorite with bargain-conscious groups is the New Castle Farmers Market.
 Located across the road from Wilmington Airport, it is held every Friday, Saturday and Sunday.
 Besides 70 Amish and ethnic vendors offering food items, there is a huge outdoor flea market.
 The popular Pennsylvania Dutch section features fresh meats, produce and baked goods (including warm pretzels) from Lancaster County, Pennsylvania.